 I’m just tired of being constantly stressed (and this is just me in the front passenger seat, not even driving).
 Anytime someone nearly swipes us, or we end up braking suddenly, I get super tense for the rest of the ride and I freak out over the smallest things.
 It’s like every possible hazard magnifies 10x for me, and it’s happening more and more.
 I think the last time we drove anywhere without some heinous driver pulling at least one dumb stunt along our way was over a week ago.
 Honestly, it just ruins going anywhere for me.

 I know I’m letting it get to me but I am terrified of being in an accident.
 BF can’t afford to have any more accidents.
 In terms of being able to afford the excess, repairs for himself, and not to mention that insurance would probably not renew his policy.
-Truck accident victims are typically awarded both economic and non-economic damages for their injuries, then click reference for the best attorney.

 I do not like his car.
 I think it was a bad buy, but we’re stuck with it and are waiting to get it paid off.